The Ancient Egyptians built numerous large pyramids, and this is one of the oldest of all.

 As for now, we can only guess, and it’s widely accepted that they must have used ramps in combination with rollers to move the massive stones into place, something which appears to be much easier than initially thought using a trick with wet sand.

 10. The pyramid contains a huge labyrinth of tunnels

 What we see on the outside is a step pyramid.
 What’s actually inside is a labyrinth of tunnels with a total length of 6 kilometers (3.72 miles)!

 This intricate labyrinth of tunnels all leads to a central shaft that leads up to a 7-meter square that is located 27 meters (88 feet) below the ground.

 11. Djoser had everything he needed for the afterlife

 The whole idea of building a pyramid is to allow the pharaoh to have an easy transition to the afterlife.
-The afterlife is just as life on earth and the pharaoh must eat and drink.
+The afterlife is just like life on earth and the pharaoh must eat and drink.

-A grand total of 40,000 stone artifacts were found to suit him in his afterlife!
+A total of 40,000 stone artifacts were found to suit him in his afterlife!
 Many of these pre-dated him as well.

 It’s also assumed that one of the chambers was supposed to be the pharaoh’s harem (to have some fun in the afterlife), but this is contested by some historians.

 12. Djoser’s body was robbed from the burial chamber